 To address soil pollution, China will comprehensively implement the action plan with specific measures taken to control soil pollution and restore polluted soil, promote classified disposal of waste and enhance prevention and control of solid waste pollution.

 By 2020, about 90 percent of the polluted farmland can be utilized safely while over 90 percent of the contaminated land will be able to be used safely.

-Previous: No Information Next: A Boston Restaurant Makes Robotic Stir-fried Dishes
+Previous: National -day Next: A Boston Restaurant Makes Robotic Stir-fried Dishes